 They all have only two ingredients and do not take much time to make.
 It will be fun to discuss which recipe the kids like the best.
 They will be excited to find out how each one feels, looks, and smells.

 I made the baking soda and shaving cream recipe with my one-year-old, and she loved it.
 She was trying to figure out what it was (never leave small children unattended with play snow, especially if they put things in their mouths).

 Follow the recipes below to make your own pretend snow.

 1. Baking Soda and Shaving Cream

 This baking soda and shaving cream snow recipe is super easy.
-Pour one cup of baking soda into a bowl and add in shaving cream slowly until you get the snow consistency that you like.
-You want to use the white fluffy shaving cream, not the gel kind.
+Pour one cup of baking soda into a bowl and add shaving cream slowly until you get the snow consistency that you like.
+You want to use fluffy white shaving cream, not gel.
 This is an awesome fake snow recipe to make.

 2. Baking Soda and Hair Conditioner

 This is another great fake snow recipe to make.

 Mix 2 1/2 cups baking soda with 1/2 cup white Hair conditioner.
 White Rain hair conditioner is cheap and works great.